dradicchi/cli-email-marketing/README.md

 # cli_email_marketing

-A bash command line app to email marketing campaigns.
+A bash command line tool to send email marketing campaigns.
 The project uses a local Postfix SMTP implementation (in a baremetal ou VPS server) and the Mutt email client to send campaigns and handle bounced responses.

 FEATURES: